tum-pbs/pbdl-book/diffphys-discuss.md

 ## Summary

-To summarize the pros and cons of training ANNs via differentiable physics:
+To summarize the pros and cons of training NNs via differentiable physics:

 ✅ Pro:
 - uses physical model and numerical methods for discretization
 - efficiency of selected methods carries over to training
-- tight coupling of physical models and ANNs possible
+- tight coupling of physical models and NNs possible

 ❌ Con:
 - not compatible with all simulators (need to provide gradients)